randlabs/algo-price-oracle/README.md

 ## Price Source

-The code gets ALGO/USD price from Coinbase API subscribing to a socket receiving new trade updates to keep the price always updated.
+The code gets ALGO/USD price from Coinbase API subscribing to a socket receiving new trade updates keeping the price always updated.

 ## Transaction Submission

-Periodically, the oracle submits a transaction with the last ALGO/USD price, the timestamp of the last trade and the timestamp of the transaction submission.
+Periodically, the oracle submits a transaction with the last ALGO/USD price, the timestamp of the last trade, and the timestamp of the transaction submission.
 The transaction timestamp is needed to enable frequencies faster than the block speed, currently around 4 seconds.
 This oracle aims to submit the price with a frequency of 1/2 seconds.

 ## Address

-It uses the public address: [PRICEP3G2F5L6ZG5WTJIAKEQW4OJJ3FM4XVFQDZI7M2VBTFVUHTTR2AU2U](http://algoexplorer.io/address/PRICEP3G2F5L6ZG5WTJIAKEQW4OJJ3FM4XVFQDZI7M2VBTFVUHTTR2AU2U)
+This Price Oracle uses the public address: [PRICEP3G2F5L6ZG5WTJIAKEQW4OJJ3FM4XVFQDZI7M2VBTFVUHTTR2AU2U](http://algoexplorer.io/address/PRICEP3G2F5L6ZG5WTJIAKEQW4OJJ3FM4XVFQDZI7M2VBTFVUHTTR2AU2U) to submit transactions.

 ## Configuration